Thurgood Marshall Dissertation and Postdoctoral Fellowship

 Application Information

 This is a two-year residential fellowship in which the fellow is focused on their research and writing.
-We seek applicants who can contribute to building the intellectual life of the AAAS Department and Dartmouth College.
+We seek scholars who can contribute to building the intellectual life of the AAAS department and Dartmouth College.
 Fellows are expected to complete the dissertation at the end of their first year and then transition to a postdoctoral appointment for the second year.
-In the first year, predoctoral fellows receive an annual stipend of approximately $42,000 plus benefits and an allocation for research expenses.
-In the second year, postdoctoral fellows receive a stipend of approximately $60,000 plus benefits and an allocation for research expenses (exact funding levels for 2026-28 will be set at the time of offer).
-Fellows will teach one course in the second year.
+Fellows receive an annual stipend of approximately $49,860 in the first year as a predoctoral fellow, $67,580 in the second year as a postdoctoral fellow, plus benefits and an allocation for research expenses (exact funding levels will be set at the time of offer).

-Marshall Fellows are part of the Provost's Fellowship Program, a multidisciplinary cohort of approximately ten predoctoral and postdoctoral scholars who share a commitment to increasing diversity in their disciplines.
+Guarini Dean's Postdoctoral Fellows are part of the Provost's Fellowship Program (PROF), a multidisciplinary cohort of approximately ten predoctoral and postdoctoral scholars who share a commitment to increasing inclusive access in their disciplines and higher education.
 Fellows participate together in mentoring and professional development programming, including guidance in preparing for faculty careers.
+Postdoctoral researchers are supported by the Guarini School for Graduate and Advanced Studies, including their community initiatives

-The application for the 26-28 cycle will be made available in October 2024.
+The application for the 26-28 cycle is now available via Interfolio

 2024-26 Thurgood Marshall Fellow